Martchus/cpp-utilities/README.md

     - reading/writing INI files
     - reading bitwise
     - writing formatted output using ANSI escape sequences
+    - instantiating a standard IO stream from a native file descriptor to support UTF-8 encoded file paths under Windows and Android's `content://` URLs
 * using SFINAE by providing additional traits, eg. for checking whether a type is iteratable
 * testing with *CppUnit*
     - finding testfiles and make working copies of testfiles